AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Money Flow Index (MFI)
 ### Description
-The Money Flow Index (MFI) is an oscillator that uses both price and volume to measure buying and selling pressure.
-Created by Gene Quong and Avrum Soudack, MFI is also known as volume-weighted [RSI][*RSI*].
+The MFI is an oscillator that makes use of both volume and price to measure buying and selling pressure.
+MFI, which was developed by Gene Quong and Avrum Soudack, is also known as volume-weighted [RSI][RSI].
 MFI starts with the typical price for each period.
-Money flow is positive when the typical price rises (buying pressure) and negative when the typical price declines (selling pressure).
-A ratio of positive and negative money flow is then plugged into an RSI formula to create an oscillator that moves between zero and one hundred.
-As a momentum oscillator tied to volume, the Money Flow Index (MFI) is best suited to identify reversals and price extremes with a variety of signals.
+Money flow is then positive when this aforementioned typical price increases (buying pressure) and negative when it decreases (selling pressure).
+A ratio of positive-negative money flow is then inserted into an RSI formula to come up with an oscillator that fluctuates between 0 and 100.
+The MFI, which is a momentum oscillator linked to volume, is best used for identifying reversals and price extremes with a variety of different signals.

 ### Interpretation
 The MFI is interpreted similarly to the RSI indicator.
 The MFI’s decisive factor is much stronger than the RSI’s when it comes to trend direction, due to the fact that volume is included in the calculation.